wnsparrow/ledger-app/README.md

 # Ledger Case Study

 Hello!
 My name is Will Sparrow and these instructions will show you how to run my application.
 Please message me if you have any questions.
-Enjoy!

 ## Prerequisites
 * Python